 All employees should keep accurate and concise written or durable evidence of all conversations and dealings with clients.
-This will ensure that information is compiled accurately and that it is possible to provide this to the client to obtain their agreement that, what is recorded, is accurate.
+This will ensure that information is compiled accurately and that it is possible to provide this to the client to obtain their agreement that, what is recorded, is accurate (it may be that client phone calls are recorded).
 It is particularly important to confirm to the client in writing everything that relates to advice or comments related to how, and in what circumstances, the policy would operate.
 If all communication is not recorded in writing it becomes very hard to prove what actually happened.
 Many brokers invite their E&O insurers to review their procedures, to look for potential weaknesses, and make recommendations to improve the way they operate, in order to avoid potential E&O claims.

 E&O claims are rare, but instances that could potentially lead to a claim are more common.
 All should be recorded and reported to the broker's E&O insurer so that the risks can be managed, patterns identified and corrective action taken.
+This is an essential part of managing a broking business.